+Early voting in Texas has begun.
+Here’s what you need to know.

 Here’s what Texas voters should know for the 2018 midterms

 On Nov.
 6, Texas voters will decide who will hold several statewide, legislative and congressional seats.
 To help Texans navigate Election Day, we’ve compiled an overview of everything you need to know about casting a ballot in the 2018 midterms.
-(And no, you still can’t take a selfie at the polls).
+(And no, you still can’t take a selfie at the polls.)

 If you share your address below, we’ll personalize this piece for you, showing the races you get to participate in and which county you need to work with.
 (Don’t worry!
 We’re not storing this information — just determining which districts and county you live in.)